Our Vision: Reaching for the Stars with Aspiration and Hope

-Physical Education (PE) contributes to the overall education of all children by helping them to lead full and valuable lives through engaging in purposeful and high-quality activity.
-It promotes active and healthy lifestyles, physical skills, physical development and knowledge of the body in action.
-PE enables children to learn confidence, perseverance, team spirit, positive competitiveness and organisation.
-Children must engage in a programme of PE that encourages fitness, improves their strength and teaches them the rules of games.
+At Bromesberrow our Physical Education curriculum encourages children to aspire to improve.
+We recognise that Physical Education (PE) contributes to the overall education of all children by helping them to lead full and valuable lives through engaging in purposeful and high-quality activity.
+We teach our children to be active and to live healthy lifestyles.
+Over the years, since the introduction of Sport Funding, we have invested in and grown our curriculum in PE, through training, equipment and environment.
+We have seen the impact of this on children's confidence, perseverance, fitness and stamina, skill and ability, positive competitiveness, self image and team spirit.
+Our PE progression Overview (below) is carefully planned so that children develop their skills and ability as they progress throughout the school.
 PE is an integral part of school practices allowing all children in the school to gain a sense of achievement and develop positive attitudes towards themselves and others.

 In order to promote active and healthy lifestyles all children should:

 - adopt the best possible posture and appropriate use of the body

 - engage in activities that develop cardio vascular health, flexibility, muscular strength and endurance

 - understand the need for personal hygiene in relation to vigorous physical activity